sidneykingsley/DAT502/README.txt

-25/11/2018 Idea fully conceptualised and agreed on by all members 27/11/2018 Working to create a comprehensive project plan 29/11/2018 Deciding on appropriate technologies and methods to create our app 30/11/2018 Gathering aesthetic and form inspiration from existing apps/websites and then analysing them
+25/11/2018 Idea fully conceptualised and agreed on by all members 27/11/2018 Working to create a comprehensive project plan 29/11/2018 Deciding on appropriate technologies and methods to create our app 30/11/2018 Gathering aesthetic inspiration from existing apps/websites and analysing them